 The ability to communicate effectively is essential for all lawyers.
 Prospective lawyers should therefore make us of every opportunity to enhance their oral and written communication skills.

-• Professional Assistant with a firm of attorneys;
+• Professional Assistant with a practice of legal practitioners

-• Junior Partner in a firm of attorneys;
+• Junior Partner in a practice of legal practitioners;

-• Senior Partner in a firm of attorneys; or
+• Senior Partner in a practice of legal practitioners; or

-• Starting one’s own firm once admitted as an attorney.
+• Starting one’s own firm once admitted as legal practitioner.

 Mandatory Practice Management

-In terms of Sections 8 to 10 of the Judicial Matters Second Amendment Act 55 of 2003, a course in Practice Management has become mandatory for all attorneys who are to be issued with their first Fidelity Fund Certificates, subsequent to 14 August 2009.
+In terms of Sections 8 to 10 of the Judicial Matters Second Amendment Act 55 of 2003, a course in Practice Management has become mandatory for all legal practitioners who are to be issued with their first Legal Practitioners Fidelity Fund Certificates, subsequent to 14 August 2009.
 (Read More)